jorgefranconunes/tea/00README-developers.txt

 must define the variables described bellow.
 There is a "build.conf.example" file with example values for these variables.

-BUILD_JAVA_HOME - The java home of the JRE to be used for seting up the development environment as a Tea installation.
-This is required in order to run the "teadoc" tool.
+BUILD_JAVA_HOME - The java home of the JDK to be used for compiling and for seting up the development environment as a Tea installation.

-BUILD_JAVAC - The command that invokes the Java compiler and is used to compile Java source files during build.
-It must accept the "-d" and "-classpath" options just like Sun's JDK javac compiler.

-BUILD_JAR - The command to use for creating JAR files.
-It is expected to accept the same command line options as Sun's JDK jar utility.

-BUILD_JAVADOC - The command to use for creating javadoc documentation from Java source files.
-It is expected to accept the same command line options as Sun's JDK javadoc utility.

 This file can be changed at any time.
 The build procedure will always use the values currently in this config file.